 - Eclipse provides a simple, easy, and beginner-friendly user interface.

 Cons of Eclipse IDE

 - Eclipse might work slowly after installing multiple plugins.

 - It consumes more system resources as compared to other IDEs.

-- The memory management of eclipse is not so good.
+- The memory management of Eclipse is not so good.
 You may face some crashes while working with multiple workspaces.

 Apache NetBeans is another amazing IDE for the Java programming language.
 It is an open-source Java IDE.
 It is much more than a source code editor.
 It provides the feature of highlighting the source code syntactically and semantically.
 NetBeans also lets you easily refactor code with the help of a range of handy and powerful tools.
-It supports development of all types of Java applications including JavaFX, Java SE, Java ME etc. It contains all the modules needed for Java development in a single download which allows the user to start working immediately on any Java project. languages.
+It supports the development of all types of Java applications including JavaFX, Java SE, Java ME etc. It contains all the modules needed for Java development in a single download which allows the user to start working immediately on any Java project. languages.

 Pros of NetBeans